The Rise of Super Meth: The Destructive Effects of P2P Methamphetamine

 What Is the Social Impact of Super Meth?

-In both Tucson, AZ, and Atlanta, GA, super meth has become ubiquitous.
+In both Tucson, AZ, and Atlanta, GA, P2P meth has become ubiquitous.
 But it’s more than just our southern cities that suffer: the easy and prolific production of P2P methamphetamine has made it readily available in almost every corner of the country.
 And one journalist who has reported on super meth nationwide, Sam Quinones, believes it’s a driving factor for increased homelessness throughout the nation.

 Increased Isolating Responses to Effects